pschlo/rclone-backup/README.md

 1. having a remote location mounted in the system all the time might be impractical if only a single process needs the mount
 2. after issuing `rclone mount`, it takes some unknown time before the mount actually becomes available

 This script is a *wrapper* around arbitrary programs to provide them with *remote files*.
-It works as follows:
+It performs the following steps:

 1. **set up** a mount in a temporary directory and wait for it to become available
 2. **execute** the program in the mount directory